-Happy 67th Birthday to music legend Johnny Winter.
-An incredible artist whose music continues to inspire us.
-Here’s one of my favorite articles originally featured two years ago with updated tour info… Make sure you add your comments at the end of the post!
+Happy 71st Birthday to blues music legend Johnny Winter.
+We lost Winter last July, but his music will continue to be an inspiration to all his fans and blues lovers everywhere.
+Here’s one of my favorite articles originally featured almost six years ago for the 40th Anniversary of his Self Titled Album in 1969… Make sure you add your comments at the end of the post!

 Flashback Summer 1969

 I recall it well… I was helping The Big F, my brother’s friend/roadie, bring in the gear from last night’s gig… My brother was in his glory admiring his latest acquisition; a red 1964 Gibson SG standard.
 Then the boys, as they usually did on Saturday afternoons, started to rehearse.
 This time they were inspired by some tunes they heard on the latest Johnny Winter album…

 I hung out for a while and then decided to go to the store for some soda.
 So I took my bike and starting making my way down the sidewalk… I remember thinking how cool it was that I could still hear them playing Mean Mistreater halfway down the block… I got distracted by my next door neighbor, who said something I didn’t quite hear as I cycled by.
 I glanced back momentarily to acknowledge her, and then as I turned around, I cycled right into a tree.
 If that didn’t suck, I fell off my bike and broke my arm.